probmods/probmods2/teaching_extras/RSA-meaning.md

 title: On meaning in RSA
 ---

-At it's core the RSA frameowork describes langauge use in a way that is fairly agnostic to the details of the language semantics.
+At it's core the RSA framework describes language use in a way that is fairly agnostic to the details of the language semantics.
 Indeed, RSA only assumes that there is a `meaning` function describing the relationship between utterances and situations (or worlds).

 Traditional compositional semantics builds up a meaning function by composing partial meanings along the way.
 Using composition allows fairly complex meaning functions to be specified compactly.
-For instance, if we want to allow utterances in which some number of adjectives modify a noun, we don't want to specify meaning separately for ever combination.
+For instance, if we want to allow utterances in which some number of adjectives modify a noun, we don't want to specify meaning separately for every combination.
-For simplicity assume that these are *intersective* adjectives that combine by conjunction.
+For simplicity start with *intersective* adjectives that combine by conjunction.
 Look through the meaning function below.
 How are the meanings of individual words composed?
 Try adding some additional adjectives!

 ~~~
 // set of states (here: objects of reference)
-// we represent objects as JavaScript objects to demarcate them from utterances.
+// we represent objects as JavaScript objects.
 // we will assume that if an object doesn't have a key then this property is false.
-// we give each object a string name to make it eaiser to manipulate them.
 var objects = [{blue: true, square: true, thing: true, name: "blue square"},
                {blue: true, circle: true, thing: true, name: "blue circle"},
                {green: true, square: true, thing: true, name: "green square"}]